archivesspace-plugins/aspace-background-jobs/README.md

 An ArchivesSpace plugin that adds a background job to aid in identifying and remediating orphaned records.

+This is the plugin for ArchivesSpace versions 2.6.0 and above.
+For a plugin compatible with earlier releases use: https://github.com/archivesspace-plugins/orphan_finder_job/tree/for_as_v2.5.2

 ## Record types included

 - Archival objects